• Four Questions

 This is a chart of one-syllable words ending in a single consonant or open vowel.
 I used the Phinder tool from Devin Kearns’ website to select the most common word for each spelling pattern.
 Words shown in bold are in the top 200 of Devin’s list of high-frequency words.

 I've been doing further work on this idea, so if you'd like to see more developed versions please let me know.
 I'm especially interested in ways to expand each cell to host a full range of words--not just "am," for example, but also "camp" and "camera"--without losing the clarity of the basic matrix.
+I'm currently working on a prototype which might be used in the classroom.
+Each active plot of the Word Garden would have a little unfolding booklet, curated to move from one-syllable words to increasingly complex morphologies.
+Yes, that's a lot of curating, but it's also a revealing way to explore the territory of written English.
+The general effect is something between a periodic table of the elements and an advent calendar.

 • A Childhood Design Problem